 Educational Materials Center

-We are the professional, cultural artifacts and fine arts library with 30,000 items available for use by educators.
+We are the professional, cultural artifacts and fine arts library with over 30,000 items available for use by educators.

 In addition to books, the collection includes artifacts, exhibits, sculptures, art prints, library panels, life-size costumed figures, textiles and videos.